 Let’s try to analyze to understand the siphon working philosophy.

+Let us take a tube of one end closed and another end is open.
+Now, fill the tube with a liquid and raised up the closed-end while the lower end is immersed in a liquid reservoir.
 If we observe the tube closely, we will see the liquid in the tube stays up to a certain height.
 But, if we increase the height of the tube further, the water level does not rise again.

+Why?
 It is because this height depends on:

 Air pressure is reduced with height or elevation.
 That is the reason; we face difficulty breathing at the top of the mountain.